 Searching for vaccination and treatment options

-- The Méditerranée Infection UHI team is working (under IRD supervision) on the effectiveness of the use of hydroxychloroquine in the treatment of Covid-19.
-The first promising results show a clear decrease in the viral load of some of the treated patients.
+- The Méditerranée Infection UHI team is working on the effectiveness of the use of hydroxychloroquine in the treatment of Covid-19.

 Supporting policy decision-making and promoting the distribution of knowledge to the public

 - Laëtitia Atlani-Duault, anthropologist and research director at the IRD, is a member of the Scientific Council, whose aim is to inform public decision-making on how to manage the health situation associated with the coronavirus and was founded at the request of the President of the French Republic by the Minister of Solidarity and Health.
 She was also appointed to CARE - Analysis, Research and Expertise Committee - by the Presidency.

 - Researcher Alice Desclaux (TransVIHMI) is contributing to the WHO Blueprint work group on global research priorities.

 - Since January, IRD researchers, in their respective areas of expertise, have responded (over 150 articles) to requests from the general and specialized media, providing information and perspectives in the interviews given, for example on the zoonosis that is believed to be at the origin of the pandemic, and more generally on the eco-epidemiological aspects (links with environmental changes and loss of biodiversity).
 The IRD researchers will also speak in The Conversation and the IRD’s Mag'.